VirtualBrainLab/ephys-probe-spec/README.md

   "producer":"imec",
   "channels":"960",
   "shanks":"1",
-  "reference-shank":"0"
+  "reference-shank":"0",
+  "hardware-files": ["hardware", "sensapex_holder", "new_scale_holder"],
 }
 ```

 ### probe_model.obj

-3D model of the probe with the tip at the origin.
-If the probe has depth, the origin should be placed at the surface of the probe.
+3D model of the probe with the surface of the tip at the origin.

+#### probe_hardware.obj

+Additional 3D model files can be included.
+For example, you may want a 3D model for the circuit boards that are often attached to the actual probe shanks, or for the parts that connect the probe to a micro-manipulator.

 ### probe_channel_map.csv